adshin21/adshin21.github.io/_posts/2025-07-24-running-kubernetes-jobs-with-go-a-practical-guide-with-minikube-and-client-go.md

 > Jobs represent one-off tasks that run to completion and then stop.

-A job creates one or more pods depending upon the job spec and runs it till the completion criteria met or failure.
+A job creates one or more pods depending upon the job spec and runs it till the completion criteria are met or failure.
 Once the job finishes, it will clean up its own resources.
-No additional steps should be required if it configured properly.
+No additional steps should be required if it is configured properly.

-Jobs are great for batch tasks, scripts or one-off tasks.
-It contrasts with Deployment which run continuously.
+Jobs are great for batch tasks, scripts, or one-off tasks.
+It contrasts with Deployment, which runs continuously.

-Simple YAML example of a Job that will run echo command.
+Simple YAML example of a Job that will run the echo command.
 We'll be running the same job from our go code.

 `my-job.yaml`